 Required coursework for the residents of the Young Adult Program include Character Development and Leadership created by Dr. Joe Hoedel.
 This curriculum will be introduced with a series of 10 lessons, every 3 months, emphasizing and strengthening core character traits.
-In addition, SmartGeorge, a financial planning course for young adults, created by Daniel Scheerer, will be taught in 8-12 hour sessions, with ongoing mentoring, where young adults will learn the value, skills and challenges of building a financially successful life.
+In addition, a financial planning course for young adults, will be taught, with ongoing mentoring, where young adults will learn the value, skills and challenges of building a financially successful life.
 All residents will also undergo a career inventory to help identify and direct residents toward their natural, most authentic interests.

 Residents are expected to hold a stable and consistent standard of behavior, before being accepted into the program.
 The Young Adult Program requires a willing, collaborative spirit, free from substances and ready to engage in growth, upon arrival.
 Residents with previous addiction issues are welcome to apply.
 These students will be required to sign a sobriety contract, attend support groups and see a counselor, weekly, as part of our program.
 Substance use in any form is grounds for immediate dismissal from the program.
 Residents managing issues, such as depression, anxiety, attention and organizational challenges are also welcome to apply.
 We require those students utilize our Clinical Support Services as an adjunct to the overall program.

 Admission to this program is selective and begins with an inquiry either by email to firstname.lastname@example.org or by calling our main office at 1-877-496-2463, where Admissions Counselors are available to answer your questions.
 Monthly tuition is $7500 and is paid in 90-day increments at the time of enrollment.
-Tuition includes life coaching and counseling, room and board, all programming and educational costs and any clinical services, if needed, while a student is in residence.
-Please inquire for details on payment plans and possible financing strategies.
-Limited partial scholarships and sponsorships are available to residents who require assistance.
+Tuition includes life coaching and counseling, room and board, and all programming costs.
+Additional clinical support services are available, if needed, and charged on a case-by-case basis.